Nishaddd/DS_StackOver_Flow_Salary_Prediction-_-_Data_Exploration/README.md

 Working with Stack overflow survey data and building a simple salary prediction model and using data for exploration and visualization to gain insights into the data.

 # Software Engineer Salary Estimator & Data Visualization: Project Overview
-* Created a tool that estimates Software Engineer salaries (MSE ~ $ 27.7K) to help Software Engineers negotiate their income based on  various factors when they get a job.
+* Created a tool that estimates Software Engineer salaries (MSE ~ $ 27.7K) to help Software Engineers negotiate their income based on various factors when they find a job.
 * Downloaded data sets from surevey data on Stack-Overflow website for the years 2018,2019,2020 & 2021.
 ## Dataset 1 - Prediction Page
 * Used the 2021 dataset to build the predictor model, since that would yield the most relevant results in terms of salary.
 * Kept Years of experience, country and education level as final features for the model.
 * Label encoded above features after cleaning text and numerical values.
 * Optimized Linear,Decision Trees,Random Forest Regressor and XGBoost using GridsearchCV to reach the best model.
+* used forex-python to convert the salary ouput to suit the desired currency selected by the client.
 * Built a client facing API using Streamlit.
 * Deployed the API on Heroku cloud platform.
 ## Dataset 2 - Explore Page